 During such assignment the employee shall be compensated at a rate determined by Port Human Resources and hours of work shall be as assigned by management.
-Such compensation shall not be less than the compensation the employee would receive in his/her bargaining unit position.
+Such compensation shall not be less than the compensation the employee would receive in their bargaining unit position.
 Medical and leave benefits shall continue during such out of class assignments as under the Parties' collective bargaining agreement.
-The employee will continue to meet his/her union security obligations consistent with his/her bargaining unit position during the out of class assignment.
+The employee will continue to meet their union security obligations consistent with their bargaining unit position during the out of class assignment.
 Dues deduction will continue to be made available to the employee as set forth in RCW 41.56.110 and the CBA.